alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_072_eng.md

 Original creator: Tatsunoko Production (竜の子プロダクション), Series composition: Kobayashi Yasuko (小林靖子), Character design: Umakoshi Yoshihiko (馬越嘉彦), Director: Yamauchi Shigeyasu (山内重保).
 Yes, it's a work by Director Yamauchi.

-"Director Yamauchi is apparently doing *Casshern* with Umakoshi characters" - I heard that rumor from certain sources at the end of the year before last.
+"Director Yamauchi is apparently doing *Casshern* with Umakoshi characters" - I heard that rumour from certain sources at the end of the year before last.
 At that time, I was overwhelmed with my father's final days and had no spare capacity, but after things settled down, one day I resolved to call Director Yamauchi.

 "I hear you're doing *Casshern*?"